CounterpartyXCP/Documentation/Developers/API.rst

 third-party applications to perform functions on the Counterparty network without having to deal with the low‐level details of the protocol such as transaction encoding and state management.

+The API listens on port 4000 by default (14000 for ``testnet``) and requires HTTP basic authentication to connect.
+The API is designed to be very similar to Bitcoin Core's, though it uses JSON RPC 2.0.

 Connecting and Making Requests